NCAT can hear and decide retail lease disputes between a landlord and a tenant of a retail shop in NSW.

 Orders about unconscionable conduct claims under section 72AA include:

-NCAT does not deal with matters about the appointment of specialist retail valuers.
-Disputes about retail valuers are dealt with by the NSW Small Business Commissioner.
+NCAT does not deal with disputes about the appointment of specialist retail valuers.
+These disputes are dealt with by the NSW Small Business Commissioner.